 Credit card fraud is a prevalent offense in California.
 The crime occurs when a person uses a credit card fraudulently to obtain goods or services.
-In California, PEN 484 is the statute that outlines credit card fraud.
+In California, Penal Code Section 484 is the statute that outlines credit card fraud.
 Under this law, six sections discuss the various ways one can commit credit card fraud.
 The penalties for this offense are severe and depend on the circumstances of the crime.

-Possible punishment for violating PEN 484 includes hefty fines, jail terms, and possible deportation if you are an immigrant.
+Possible punishment for violating PC 484 includes hefty fines, jail terms, and possible deportation if you are an immigrant.
 Avoiding harsh penalties is the primary objective of every defendant faced with these accusations.
-At Darwish Law, we understand your career, personal reputation, and freedom matter.
+At Darwish Law, we understand that your career, personal reputation, and freedom matter.
 Like several other Santa Ana clients, we will represent you if facing these allegations and achieve a favorable outcome.

 Credit Card Fraud Laws

-- PEN 484(e) – This part of the law deals with stolen cards.
+- PC 484(e) – This part of the law deals with stolen cards.
 It is a criminal offense to steal another person's credit card, credit details, and use the card or sell the information without their permission.
 Under this statute, it is also an offense to have a credit card in your possession belonging to someone else without their knowledge or consent.

-- PEN 484(f) – This statute deals with the forgery of credit card details.
+- PC 484(f) – This statute deals with the forgery of credit card details.
 It is a criminal offense to change or modify information in an already existing card under this law.
 The statute further criminalizes the signing of someone else's name following a transaction without the credit card owner's consent.

 - Accept payments through a revoked, stolen, fake, or forged card when you are aware it is invalid